isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-The helper function _formatPictureUrl_ ensures that the crop variant with it's minimum width is formatted correctly.
+The helper function _formatPictureUrl_ ensures that the crop variant with its minimum width is formatted correctly.
-For the feed, we simply use the first variant.
+For the feed, you simply use the first variant.

 ### Step 5: Implementing a Server

-As a final step, we need a webserver that serves the RSS feed XML.
+As a final step, you need a webserver that serves the RSS feed XML.
 In Node.js, this is pretty simple to write.
-First, we need the Node.js _http_ package.
+First, you need the Node.js _http_ package.
 Add the following line at the beginning of your _index.js_:

 ```javascript
 var http = require('http');
 ```

-Then we create and start a server that serves the generated XML:
+Then create and start a server that serves the generated XML:

 ```javascript
 http.createServer(function (req, res) {